Command Line Reference

 --fold-temp <fold_temp>

-Predict structures at this temperature (Kelvin)
+Predict structures at this temperature (Celsius)

 --fold-md <fold_md>